jiangxinmeng1/tae_design/update_async_index_design.md

 - The following are the rules for selecting candidate iterations and determining `from_ts`, `to_ts`:

-- A newly registered job trigger a iteration(i.e. a sychronization) immediately without checking: 1.If there are no other indexes on the table or it syncronize independently, it synchronizes data from timestamp 0 to the current time.2.If there are already indexes on the table, it synchronizes data from timestamp 0 to the watermark of the other indexes, so that they can be synchronized together in the future.
-Since this iteration may take a long time, other indexes on the table will continue updating normally to avoid being blocked.
+- A newly registered job trigger a iteration(i.e. a sychronization) immediately without checking: 1.If there are no other jobs on the table or it syncronize independently, it synchronizes data from timestamp 0 to the current time.2.If there are already jobs on the table, it synchronizes data from timestamp 0 to the watermark of the other jobs, so that they can be synchronized together in the future.
+Since this iteration may take a long time, other jobs on the table will continue updating normally to avoid being blocked.

 - For jobs that have already completed their first iteration, the runner scans them every 10 seconds to select candidates.
 Followings are the rules: